 Got tantrums?
 Give me solutions!

-Part of my frustration in this also stems from the fact it doesn’t always feel like Jodi and I are a united front in regards to disciplining our child during her tantrums or other transgressions.
+Part of my frustration in this also stems from the fact it doesn’t always feel like Jodi and I are a united front in regard to disciplining our child during her tantrums or other transgressions.
 Let’s set a few things straight before I continue:

 1) I’ve never taken a child psychology course.

 2) I know just as much, if not less, than my wife when it comes to raising a child and disciplining a toddler.